 I. Purpose

-The purpose of the MOU is to maximize and improve the enforcement of the laws administered by DOL's DOL/WHD and by LWDA, its DIR, and its EDD.
+The purpose of the MOU is to maximize and improve the enforcement of the laws administered by DOL/WHD and by OAG.
+This agreement will also encourage enhanced law enforcement and greater coordination between the agencies.

 II.
 Authority